BUSINESS MIGRANT (INNOVATOR) & (START UP)

-The Isle of Man is launching its own Business Migrant route, with options for both people with business experience (“Innovator”) and those seeking to establish a business in the Isle of Man for the first time (“Start Up”).
+The Isle of Man has its own Business Migrant route, with options for both people with business experience (“Innovator”) and those seeking to establish a business in the Isle of Man for the first time (“Start Up”).

-Unlike in the UK Innovator and Start Up routes, for the Isle of Man Business Migrant routes it is not necessary to persuade a registered endorsing body such as a university or tech incubator to endorse the business plan.
-Instead, there is a single endorsing body, the Isle of Man Government Department for Enterprise, which is the government body with the mission of encouraging inward investment and business migration into the Isle of Man.
+For the Isle of Man Business Migrant routes, unlike the UK’s Innovator and Start Up routes, there is no need to persuade a registered endorsing body such as a university or tech incubator to endorse the business plan.
+There is a single endorsing body, the Isle of Man Government Department for Enterprise.
+The Department is responsible for encouraging inward investment and business migration into the Isle of Man.

-For established business people with investment funds of at least GBP50,000 and the intention of creating a set number of jobs in the Isle of Man, it is possible to enter the Business Migrant (Innovator) route directly.
+Innovator is for established business people with investment funds of at least GBP50,000 and the intention to create jobs in the Isle of Man.
+It is possible to enter the Innovator route either directly or via the Start Up route.
 This is a fast-track route which potentially allows acquisition of Indefinite Leave to Remain (ILR) in the Isle of Man and UK after only three years.

-After obtaining ILR and having been resident for five years as a Business Migrant, or a shorter period if married or in a civil partnership with a British citizen, it is possible to apply for naturalisation or registration as a full British citizen.
+After obtaining ILR and being resident for five years, or a shorter period of three years if married or in a civil partnership with a British citizen, it is possible to apply for naturalisation or registration as a full British citizen.

 How good does my English need to be?